Holy Trinity

 Wednesday - Homework due in

-Thursday - P.E. with Mr Crawshaw (Please wear PE kit) -- Box 1 books checked and changed -- Homework sent Home
+Thursday - P.E. with Mr Crawshaw (Please wear PE kit) -- Book bags checked and sharing books sent home/changed

 Key Information